-GSV Capital Corp. (formerly NeXt Innovation Corp., the "Company", "we", "our" or "GSV Capital") was formed in September 2010 as a Maryland corporation structured as an externally managed, non-diversified closed-end management investment company.
+GSV Capital Corp. (the "Company", "we", "our" or "GSV Capital") was formed in September 2010 as a Maryland corporation structured as an externally managed, non-diversified closed-end management investment company.
 The Company has elected to be treated as a business development company under the Investment Company Act of 1940, as amended (the "1940 Act").
-The Company is managed by GSV Asset Management, LLC (formerly NeXt Asset Management, "GSV Asset Management").
+The Company is managed by GSV Asset Management, LLC ("GSV Asset Management").

 The Company's date of inception is January 6, 2011, which is the date it commenced its development stage activities.
-On February 28, 2011, the Company, which had not yet begun investment operations, issued 100 shares which were owned by an officer of the Company who is also a principal of GSV Asset Management.
-On April 28, 2011, the Company priced its initial public offering, selling 3,335,000 shares at a price of \$15.00 per share.
-The initial public offering closed on May 3, 2011, resulting in net proceeds to the Company of approximately \$46.5 million.
 The Company's shares are currently listed on the NASDAQ Capital Market under the symbol "GSVC".
 The Company began its investment operations during the second quarter.